Lesson Plan - Get It!

 The First Amendment explicitly bans Congress from creating laws in defiance of several rights, such as freedom of speech.

-The Fourth Amendment prevents the government from barging into any home without first having probable cause to do so.
+The Fourth Amendment prevents the government from barging into any home without having probable cause.

 The Tenth Amendment states that the only powers the federal government has are those which are explicitly stated in the Constitution.

 All three of these amendments protect future generations from tyranny.

 The Founding Fathers had just broken away from a king and Parliament in England who had grown incredibly powerful.
 For this reason, the theme that permeated the entire Bill of Rights was the idea that governments cannot be trusted.
 While necessary, they must also be minimized as much as possible.

 Without understanding its background, the Bill of Rights can seem like a fairly standard document with commonplace ideas because this country has lived by these principles for over 200 years.